pchavez-gn/usdc-api/README.md

 # **USDC Indexer & API**

-This project provides an API for querying **USDC token transfers** on the Ethereum blockchain.
-It includes an indexing service that listens for `Transfer` events and exposes the data through a set of RESTful endpoints.
+This project is an API that tracks recent **USDC token transfers** on the Ethereum mainnet.
+It uses a Dockerized setup with two services: `usdc_db` and `usdc_app`.
+The `usdc_db` service is a PostgreSQL database that stores the transfer data, while the `usdc_app` service is the backend application.
+When the application starts, it automatically fetches the latest 1000 transfers and saves them to the database.
+It then exposes API endpoints that allow users to query this data, providing a convenient way to access and analyze recent transfer history.

 ---